Sub-nm range momentum-dependent exciton transfer from a 2D semiconductor to graphene

-Importantly, in the limit where the donor and acceptor are separated by a sub-nanometer distance (arguably as is the case for Sample 1), the FRET rate is marginally dependent on the donor-acceptor distance and decays exponentially with the donor-acceptor distance $d$ with a characteristic length in the nanometer range at cryogenic temperatures~\cite{Selig2019}.
-Beyond $\sim 10~\rm{nm}$, a well-known $1/d^4$ scaling is expected.
-These theoretical predictions contrast with our observations that a 1~nm-thin hBN spacer is sufficient to recover PL intensities and dynamics that are very similar to bare MoSe$_2$ (Fig.~\ref{Fig_iBN_TRPL} and ~\cite{SMnote}).
-Further studies at room temperature, where more efficient FRET is expected, have revealed that the distance-dependence of the transfer rate deviates strongly from theoretical predictions based solely on FRET, when the TMD-graphene distance is within the tunnelling range (that is, with no spacer between TMD and graphene or just one atomic layer of hBN)~\cite{Tebbe2024}.
+In addition, at cryogenic temperature the FRET rate is nearly constant for $d\lesssim 1~nm$ and then follows a smooth exponential decay with a characteristic length in the few nanometer range.
+For $d\gtrsim 5~\mathrm{nm}$, the well-known $1/d^4$ scaling is expected.
+These theoretical predictions~\cite{Selig2019,SMnote} contrast with the drastically different (TR)PL characteristics measured in MoSe$_2/1$LG (Fig.~\ref{Fig1}b,~\ref{Fig_S3_TRPL}c,~\ref{Fig_iBN_TRPL}a) and MoSe$_2/2\mathrm{L\:hBN/1LG}$ (Fig.~\ref{Fig1}e,~\ref{Fig_iBN_TRPL}b), as well as with our conclusion that a 2-layer thick hBN spacer (i.e., 0.7~nm) is sufficient to recover (TR)PL features akin to bare MoSe$_2$.
+Studies at room temperature, where much more efficient FRET is expected for $\mathrm{X^0}$, have revealed that the distance-dependence of the transfer rate deviates strongly from theoretical predictions based solely on FRET, when the TMD-graphene distance is within the tunneling range (that is, with no spacer between TMD and graphene or just one atomic layer of hBN)~\cite{Tebbe2024}.